-The Harry and Jeanette Weinberg Early Stage Center provides a supportive environment and specialized programs for people with Mild Cognitive Impairment (MCI) or an early form of dementia, such as Alzheimer’s disease.
+The Harry and Jeanette Weinberg Early Stage services provides a supportive environment and specialized programs for people with Mild Cognitive Impairment (MCI) or an early form of dementia, such as Alzheimer’s disease.
 Care partners, family members and professionals will also find an array of educational resources, counseling and support available to them.
 To learn more about the Early Stage Center’s offerings, please click here.

-Our Early Stage Center and programs were profiled in “Fraying at the Edges: Her Fight to Live With Alzheimer’s” by N.R.
+Our Early Stage services and programs were profiled in “Fraying at the Edges: Her Fight to Live With Alzheimer’s” by N.R.
 Kleinfield in The New York Times in May 2016.
 If you are interested in any of the programs discussed in the story, such as MemoryWorks, please call our 24-hour Helpline at 646-744-2900.

 We encourage you to contact us to learn more about the Early Stage Services.
 Please call our 24-hour Helpline (646) 744-2900.